keejelo/EasyDialogBox/js/README.txt

 Latest updated version/build of the file "easydlg.js" are kept here in this folder.

-Outdated file are moved into folder: history
+Outdated files are moved into folder: history